tim-oh/slum_detector/README.md

 # slum_detector

+## Overview

+Pilot project on multi-city Indian slum recognition from satellite images, supported by the World Bank.

+Based on Gechter & Tsivanidis (2020) Spatial Spillovers from Urban Renewal: Evidence from the Mumbai Mills Redevelopment.
+Builds on and extends [slums-world](github.com/mgechter/slums-world).

-Authors: Inhyuk Choi, Mike Gechter, Tim Ohlenburg, Minas Sifakis, Nick Swansson & Nick Tsivanidis.
+Researchers: Inhyuk Choi, Michael Gechter, Tim Ohlenburg, Minas Sifakis, Nick Swansson & Nick Tsivanidis.

-Python code for the pilot project on multi-city Indian slum recognition from satellite images.

-ENTER:
-* REQUIRED SATELLITE IMAGE INPUT SPECS.
-* TRAINING SET SPECS (IF WE'RE SHARING THE TRAINED MODEL).
-* USAGE.
-* ACKNOWLEDGEMENTS.
+## Repo structure
+### src/detector
+See docstrings of each module for usage.

+#### data_prep.py
+Load png files that follow slums-world conventions and prepare the data for training/prediction.
+Main script: prepare().

+####evaluation.py:
+Compute evaluation metrics of model predictions.
+Main script: evaluate().

+### tests
+Unit and integration tests for each module